-It seems like everywhere you look these days you're sure to spot an element of farmhouse style, the aesthetic made popular by Joanna Gaines.
+It seems like everywhere you look these days, you're sure to spot an element of farmhouse style, the aesthetic made popular by Joanna Gaines.
 The trend is still going strong, and we love the way it harkens back to the past while nodding to the present.
-It's a look marked by antique accents — distressed wood, salvaged objects, patinated metal finishes — but many homeowners are creating their own mix by working in contemporary themes, too.
+It's a look marked by antique accents — distressed wood, salvaged objects, and patinated metal finishes — but many homeowners are creating their own mix by working in contemporary themes, too.
 Think open shelving, painted cabinets, and patterned tile.

-To gain even more inspiration and to discover where you can find some of these charming fixtures, read on.
+To gain even more inspiration and discover where you can find some of these charming fixtures, read on.

 1. Weave in an industrial look.

 Farmhouse kitchen lighting often takes on an industrial vibe, since some of the most interesting vintage pieces around were reclaimed from old factories and barns.
 To capture that spirit in your kitchen, take a page from farmhouse extraordinaire Liz Marie of Liz Marie Blog.
 The black articulating wall sconces lend extra task light above the sink and create an eye-catching juxtaposition in this vintage-inspired cook space.

 Get the look: Birch Lane Beckham Swing Arm Fixture, $140